MigangalWork/nexusml/docs/user-quickstart-g.md

 - Shape (`shape`)
 - Slice (`slice`)

-In case of multi-value data, multi-value description must be one fof the following options:
+For multi-value data, you must specify a multi-value description, which should be one of the following options:
-- Unordered (`unordered`): For unordered data like,
+- Unordered (`unordered`): For data where the order does not matter, such as a list of tags or categories.
-- Ordered (`ordered`): For ordered data like,
+- Ordered (`ordered`): For data where the order is significant, such as a sequence of steps or rankings.
-- Time based (`time_based`): For time based data like,
+- Time based (`time_based`): For data organized chronologically, such as a series of timestamps or events.

-You have to also define if this data is nullable or required.
+You must also specify whether the data is **nullable** or **required**.

 ### Payload
 ```json